BlancheK/BlancheK.github.io/movies-titles.md

 ## Time series analysis

 *graph title length evolution -> interactive: nb of movies per year visible with the cursor*

+{% include time-series-length-words.html %}

 The title length is scattered at the beginning of the 20th century.
 The average title length is rather stable from 1930 to 2012 (very small confidence intervals).